Welcome to Fickle Father!

 So I did!

-I’m going on an adventure that is simply just documenting the different hobbies that I’m trying out.
+I’m going on an adventure!
+And my adventure is to simply just document the different hobbies that I’m trying out.

 What to call it?

-I went with fickle for this website, but I’m not sure that has the right connotation.
+I went with Fickle Father for this website, but I’m not sure that has the right connotation.

-So I’ve turned to the thesaurus or even made-up words.
+I even turned to the thesaurus or made-up words.

 “Whack-a-mole” is too juvenile and impulsive.